msio/Ad-Generator-Meteor/README.md

-# Ad-Generator
+# Ad Generator Meteor

-Ad-Generator generates `.html` Ad page from `.html` Template and Excel Data e.g. `.xls`.
+Ad Generator generates `.html` Ad page from `.html` Template and Excel Data e.g. `.xls`.
 Generated Ad can be used e.g, in `iframe`.

 ## Example

-This [example](http://www.screencast.com/t/MKjvyQhHZ) demostrates idea of the Ad-Generator.
+This [example](http://www.screencast.com/t/MKjvyQhHZ) demostrates idea of the Ad Generator.

 ## Setup

-Ad-Generator is written in Meteor.
+Ad Generator is written in Meteor.
 First you need to have install [meteor](https://www.meteor.com/) for your OS.

 * clone repo
 ```shell